Come and join us in Sarajevo to find out during a 10-day challenge for multidisciplinary teams of young people!

-The 2024 I.FAST CBI will take place from Tuesday July 23rd to Thursday August 1st.
+The 2026 Challenge will take place from Tuesday September 22nd to Thursday October 1st.

-Come to take part in an EU-funded challenge to imagine new multidisciplinary solutions to address health issues by using particle accelerators.
-This challenge will be tackled by multidisciplinary teams invited to stay, all expenses covered, for 10 days at the European Scientific Institute (ESI) near Geneva.
+This challenge will be tackled by multidisciplinary teams invited to stay, all expenses covered, for 10 days in Sarajevo.

 Some particle accelerators such as the Large Hadron Collider (LHC) at CERN are the largest scientific tools on Earth.
-But beyond driving large scientific discoveries, many smaller accelerators are used in medicine to detect and/or treat cancer as well as having many other applications in our daily lives.
+But beyond driving large scientific discoveries, many smaller accelerators are used daily to improve our lives in areas such as pollution detection and cleaning, medical imaging and treatment, materials modification…

-During 10 days, you will join in Archamps near Geneva, a team of selected students and young people from different academic backgrounds to imagine innovative solutions on “how can particle accelerators be used to improve human health?”.
-On the 10th day, you will present your work to a jury of experts at CERN.
+During 10 days in Sarajevo, you will join a team of selected students, young people from different academic backgrounds to imagine innovative solutions on

-To help in this task, you will be offered high-level seminars on particle accelerators and their applications, current challenges in the field of human health and on innovation and scientific communication.
-Mentors will be on hand to ensure a stimulating environment to discuss these issues.
+To help in this task, you will be offered high-level seminars on particle accelerators and their applications and on innovation and scientific communication.
+Mentors will be on hand to ensure a stimulating environment to discuss these topics.

 Who can apply?

-Interest or experience in the fields of particle accelerators or medical technologies will be an advantage.
+Interest or experience in the fields of particle accelerators will be an advantage but is not required.

 Language: